 “The ABC shouldn’t be buying into this debate,” Fifield said at the time.
 “Australia Day is our national day.
 The ABC should honour it and not mess with the Hottest 100.”

-Four years later, triple j’s Hottest 100 is just as popular despite not occurring on January 26 and there’s barely been any discussion about the date change since.
+Six years later, triple j’s Hottest 100 is just as popular, despite not occurring on January 26 and there’s barely been any discussion about the date change since.
 For all the outrage seen from politicians at the time, this change hasn’t undermined Australia Day or caused them to rethink the conversation.

 A common argument about changing the date is questioning what it will actually achieve.
 For white Australians, changing the date will simply mean coming together on a different day and the public holiday would still take place.
-For Indigenous Australians, changing the date would acknowledge the pain associated with January 26.
+For First Nations peoples, changing the date would acknowledge the pain associated with January 26.
 Indigenous designer, artist and activist, Rachael Sarra, explained the importance of this on Instagram.